TylerLu/EDUGraphAPI/README.md

 This flow shows how an administrator logs into the system and performs administrative operations.

-After logging into the app with an office 365 account,the administrator will be asked to link to local account.
+After logging into the app with an office 365 account, the administrator will be asked to link to local account.
 This step is not required and can be skipped.

-As we mentioned ealier, the web app is a mutli-tenant app which uses some application permissions, so an administrator of the tenant should consent the tenant first.
+As we mentioned earlier, the web app is a multi-tenant app which uses some application permissions, so an administrator of the tenant should consent the tenant first.

 This flow is implemented in AdminController.